CHOAM is a custom zero-knowledge proof implementation of the Chaum-Pedersen protocol, a challenge-and-response Sigma protocol

 fn main() {

-println!("** Chaum-Pedersen Sigma Protocol **");
+println!("** Chaum-Pedersen Zero-Knowledge Authentication **");

-let p = BigUint::parse_bytes(b"296814148071936180783...", 10).unwrap();
+let p = BigUint::parse_bytes(b"296814148071936180783...", 10).unwrap(); // Large prime

-let g = BigUint::from(2u32);
+let g = BigUint::from(2u32); // Generator

-let x = BigUint::from(42u32);
+let x = BigUint::from(42u32); // Prover's secret (never shared!)

-let h = g.modpow(&x, &p);
+let h = g.modpow(&x, &p); // Public key: h = g^x mod p

-let r = BigUint::from(rand::thread_rng().gen_range(1u32..100));
+let r = BigUint::from(rand::thread_rng().gen_range(1u32..100)); // Random nonce

-let t = g.modpow(&r, &p);
+let t = g.modpow(&r, &p); // Commitment: t = g^r mod p

 let challenge = BigUint::from(rand::thread_rng().gen_range(0u32..10));

-let answer = &r + &challenge * &x;
+let answer = &r + &challenge * &x; // s = r + c*x

-let left = g.modpow(&answer, &p);
+let left = g.modpow(&answer, &p); // g^s mod p

-let right = (&t * &h.modpow(&challenge, &p)) % &p;
+let right = (&t * &h.modpow(&challenge, &p)) % &p; // (t * h^c) mod p

 if left == right {

-println!("authentication successful: {} == {}", left, right);
+println!("✅ Authentication successful: {} == {}", left, right);

 } else {